biocore/cmi-workshops/docs/qiita-create-study.rst

    :align:   center

-If something is wrong with the sample information file, Qiita will let you know with a red banner a the top of the screen.
+If something is wrong with the sample information file, Qiita will let you know with a red banner at the top of the screen.

 .. figure::  images/sample-information-failure.png
    :align:   center